Improving online FDR procedures via online analogs of e-closure and compound e-values: Related work

 \section{Related work}

 In addition to the aforementioned works, online multiple testing with FDR control has been studied extensively in recent years. \citet{javanmard_online_rules_2018} introduced an online notion of FDR control and formulated the LORD procedure for control under independence.
 As a result, there has been a line of literature that has developed increasingly powerful online multiple testing algorithms under either independence or conditional validity assumption \cite{ramdas_online_control_2017a, zrnic_power_batching_2020}. \citet{ramdas_saffron_adaptive_2018} and \citet{tian_addis_adaptive_2019} formulate adaptive and discarding versions of LORD in the style of \cite{storey_direct_approach_2002} and \cite{zhao_multiple_testing_2019}, respectively, that allow the procedure to adapt to the frequency of the true null hypotheses.
+These LORD-type and SAFFRON-type methods are powerful under their assumptions, but they are not valid in the arbitrary dependence SupFDR setting considered in this paper, so they are not direct baselines for our main results.
 These works have restricted their focus to p-value based methods.
 More recently \cite{zhang_e-gai_e-value-based_2025} proposed a new method under the conditional validity assumption that applies to both p-values and e-values.

 A line of work has also considered designing methods under other kinds of dependency structures.
 In addition to defining the r-LOND procedure and considering general arbitrary dependence, \citet{zrnic_asynchronous_online_2021} considers p-value based methods for global positive dependence among test statistics and local forms of dependence. \cite{fisher_online_false_2024} show that under a different definition of positive dependence, LORD and SAFFRON also have valid FDR control. \cite{jankovic_asymptotic_online_2025} considers online FWER control for weakly dependent data, although their control is asymptotic.